JesperLundberg/projektgunnar.nvim/README.md

 # projektgunnar.nvim

-Gunnar is the nice old man who helps you add projects or packages to dotnet solutions so you can take a Fika(tm) instead of having to remember how to do the different dotnet commands.
+Gunnar is the nice old Swedish man who helps you add projects or packages to dotnet solutions so you can take a Fika(tm) instead of having to remember how to do the different dotnet commands.

 #### Why?